 This list is not an all-inclusive list of the forms you could possibly need, but these are common.
 Several of these forms you can find online for free, such as the HIPAA Notice of Privacy Practices, Patient Health Questionnaire 9 (PHQ-9), and the Generalized Anxiety Disorder 7 (GAD-7).

 For a Social Media Policy, I recommend checking out Dr. Keely Kolmes at https://drkkolmes.com/2010/02/01/updated-private-practice-social-media-policy/#.XyzbRijYo2w.
-This is her free version you can modify and she has an updated version for a fee.
+This is her free version that you can modify and she has an updated version for a fee.

 For additional forms, I recommended doing an online search plus, looking at the list of forms provided in The Paper Office.
 The Paper Office includes a disc with all the forms in editable format and tons of great information every clinician needs.